SoftSimu/SymPhas/DOCUMENTATION_GUIDE.md

 }
 ```

+> `interval` the number of iterations between writing the data to a file.

 #### Enhanced Save Parameter Types

 The `save` section supports multiple save types that map directly to the SymPhas `SaveParams` structure: